michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.1.0 =
+- Added the ability to produce RSS and JSON feeds by unit id.

 = 3.0.5 - 07/14/2015 =
 - Added visibility options to the widget by unit.
 - Fixed a credit link that pointed the plugin directory which occurs when the user does not update the options to v3.